Assassination of Charles R. Ray

-Personal
+Background

-Ray was born in New York City on September 14, 1938.
-He was commissioned in the U.S. Army in 1960.
-Ray had been stationed in Paris as the Assistant Army Attaché for 18 months.
-He was a distinguished military intelligence officer, a decorated veteran of the Vietnam war, and on his first assignment as a military attaché.
-He was married and had two children.
-Prior to this assignment he resided in Northern Virginia.
-He was an active parishioner at St. Bernadette's Roman Catholic Church in Springfield, Virginia, and was responsible for coordinating the altar servers.
+Charles R. Ray (September 14, 1938 – January 18, 1982) was born in New York City.
+Having been commissioned in the U.S. Army in 1960, he was a distinguished military intelligence officer, and a Bronze Star-decorated veteran of the Vietnam war.
+He later graduated from the University of Santa Clara.
+Ray was married, and had two children.
+During the late 1970s, he resided in Northern Virginia, where he was an active parishioner at St. Bernadette's Roman Catholic Church in Springfield, Virginia, and was responsible for coordinating the altar servers.